8 little-known facts and benefits of Roth IRA savings

-Most Americans want to save for retirement, but most don’t know how to start.
+Most Americans want to save for retirement, but most don't know how to start.
 Putting money into a savings account is ideal for short-term goals and emergency funds.
 But there are better investment vehicles for long-term savings.
-One investment vehicle that I’ve grown to love almost as much as much as I love In-N-Out Burger (key word: “almost”) is the Roth IRA.
+One investment vehicle that I've grown to love almost as much as I love In-N-Out Burger (keyword: “almost”) is the Roth IRA.

 I know Get Rich Slowly has covered the Roth IRA a lot in the past, but new readers might not be that familiar with it.
-Besides, even though you might think you know everything there is to know about Roth IRAs, here are some facts that might be new to you.
+Besides, even though you might think you know everything there is to know about Roth IRAs, here are some answers to questions that might be new to you.

 Most people don't know that the Roth IRA is getting close to getting its driving permit, having been around for almost 14 years.
 It originally started with the Tax Relief Act of 1997, named after late Senator William Roth of Delaware.

 After the Roth IRA conversion event of 2010, there was a further influx of Roth IRA contributions.
 Much can be attributed to this based on when the Roth IRA conversion was made available in 1998, allowing savers to convert from a traditional IRA to a Roth IRA.
 During that time, 1.4 million taxpayers converted $39.3 billion in traditional IRAs to Roth IRAs.

 Unlike other retirement vehicles, such as the employee-sponsored 401(k), contributions to a Roth IRA are not tax-deductible.
 Contributions to your Roth IRA are made with after-tax dollars.
 This does not offer an immediate tax benefit compared to one that is recognized at the time of distribution.
 When you take a qualified distribution from your Roth IRA, you will never pay taxes on that money.